Riebart/wsl-gpg-bridge/README.md

 ## Caveats

 Note that this will redirect all private key operations through the Windows agent, and so any private keys in your WSL secring will not be available unless you import them on again on your Windows toolchain.
+Note that, since the agent is Windows, it will use the Windows pinentry binaries, which pop up a GUI dialog box, so you won't be using gpg pinentry dialogs typical of Unix CLI toolchains.